ArdeKou/Git-Game-17I260A/README.md

 # Git-Game-17I260A

-Learning Git by making game.
+Projects ideo is to learn git usage by making simple text based game.
+Everyone is free to add new features to the game but not delete.
+Ofcourse fixing is allowed.

+# Git Guide

+incoming